nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/platform-services/automation/use-of-mvel-in-automation-chains.md

 - `Fn.getEmailsFromGroup(String groupName)`: Returns a list of e-mails of all the users of the group.

 - `Fn.concatenateIntoList(List<T> list, Object... values)`: Adds the values to the list.
-If a value is itself an array or a collection, each of its members are added to the list.
+If a value is itself an array or a collection, each of its members is added to the list.
 The list is returned.

 - `Fn.concatenateValuesAsNewList(Object... values)`: Same as `concatenateIntoList` but using a newly-created list.